marcvleeuwen/bodyweight_fitness/README.md

 These perform a single task and are used in conjunction with eachother to perform the desired page functionality.
 These should be dynamic and data driven.
 There should be no static hard-coding.
 E.g Workout timer
-- Functionality
 - Display countdown information
     - Countdown to zero
     - Display the remaining time
     - Display a progress indicator
     - Emit countdown events